yomojo/yomojo.github.io-web/_drafts/_posts/chappati-stuffed-with-a-butternut-squash-filling.md

 description: ''
 media: ''
 ---
 This is my take on a popular Indian dish.
 The stuffing is normally made from lentils, sweetened with lots of sugar and there is quite a bit of fat.
-It's taken me a few months to rethink it but it's worked out really well.
+It's taken me a few months to rethink it but it's worked out really well and it's a much healthier way to make them.

 There are two parts to this recipe.
 They are not complicated but can take a bit of time if you've never made anything like this.
 If you've made chapatis before, then it should be really easy.